Riley Smith

 Early Life and Background

-Riley Smith was born in Cedar Rapids, Iowa, and raised on his parents’ horse ranch in Marion, Iowa.
+Riley Smith was born in Cedar Rapids, Iowa, and raised in Marion, Iowa on his parents’ horse ranch.
 His parents are Russ Smith and Roxanne Smith.
-He began riding competitively as a child and first entered horse shows at age nine.
+Growing up on a ranch provided Smith with significant equestrian experience from a young age; he first competed in a horse show at age nine and by his mid-teens was achieving national youth honors.

 Path to Celebrity